Mike Gravel Supports What's Called a "Fair Tax"

 The "Fair Tax" doesn't address the need to tax corporations

 This "fair tax" even promotes the conservative meme that "Corporations are legal fictions that have not, do not, and never will bear the burden of taxation.
 Only people pay taxes."
-This is from Fair Tax Answer 23
+This is from Fair Tax Answer 23.
+But the idea that corporations should not be taxed is the fiction.

 The "Fair Tax" promotes economic inequality